NupurSingh88/todo-manager/README.md

-# todo-manager
+# todolist
-This repo contains code for TodoList Manager
+This is a project for a todo list app